Pikakari Beach

 Photo: Sjlain, CC BY-SA 3.0.

 Baltic Station is the main railway station in Tallinn, Estonia, and the largest railway station in Estonia.
-All trains in Estonia depart and terminate at this station.
+The majority of trains in Estonia are started at or terminate at this station.
 Baltic Station is situated 4 km south of Pikakari Beach.

 St Olaf’s Church